Juliette Marquis

-Juliette Marquis (born April 16, 1980) is a Ukrainian-born American actress, model, producer and former ballerina.
+Juliette Marquis (born Dudnik, April 16, 1980) is a Ukrainian-born American actress, model, producer and former ballerina.

 She is a partner at the production company More Better World, Inc. and is a producer, writer and director focused on non-fiction investigative storytelling.

-Personal background
+Early life and education

-Marquis moved from Ukraine to Chicago, Illinois when she was eight and started modeling when she was 14.
-She has lived in Paris and New York City where she wrote and acted in plays.
-In 2002, she moved to Los Angeles and soon after got her first movie role.
+Marquis was born to a Jewish Ukrainian family in Kyiv, Ukraine.
+She moved with her family to Chicago, Illinois when she was eight.
+She started modeling when she was 14.
+At age 17, she moved to Miami to pursue her modelling career, and then to Europe.
+She has lived in Paris, New York City and Los Angeles.
+She earned a degree from Villanova University in Project Management and launched Marquis Enterprise.